 - Keep notes with a good old fashioned pen and paper!
 You can then update your fundraising page with comments letting your sponsors know where you’re at with your challenge.

-However you track your challenge, make sure to share your progress with your friends and family!
+However you track your swim challenge, make sure to share your progress with your friends and family!

-Yes, to celebrate your fantastic achievement and thank you for completing this epic challenge every swimmer who raises over £100 and completes their challenge will receive an exclusive Swim Marathon medal.
+Yes, to celebrate your fantastic achievement and thank you for completing this epic swim challenge every swimmer who raises over £100 and completes their distance will receive an exclusive Swim Marathon medal.